gvwilson/thirdbit/fiction/santas/index.md

 which was in fact larger than Finner.

 "No we can't," Gran-Granna snapped.
-A UPF<sup>Unidentified Piece of Furniture.
+A UPF<span class="sidenote">Unidentified Piece of Furniture.
 It's like a flying saucer, except it's usually rectangular (unless it's a coffee table), doesn't fly (unless it's thrown very hard), and isn't of alien origin.
-Usually.</sup> crashed through a window upstairs and landed in the front yard with a wet *thud*.
+Usually.</span> crashed through a window upstairs and landed in the front yard with a wet *thud*.

 "Awesome!" a voice exclaimed above them.